 It is advised not to bore the reader with your personal example, readers need facts from credible sources.
 Use your personal example only if that topic demands you to.

-Taking an example here:
+Take an example here:

 Concise: Being the captain for basketball in my college made me deal effectively with challenges faced by a team leader.

-The WAT is going to be on recent topic.
+The WAT is going to be on a recent topic.
 So one needs to keep oneself abreast of current happening around the world.
 Be argumentative while reading the editorial page of a good newspaper (The Hindu, or ET etc) Write those arguments and practice a lot like this.

-While writing it is seen that most people wander their thoughts to something else altogether that leads to not writing about the topic in hand.
+While writing it is seen that most people wander their thoughts to something else altogether that leads to not writing about the topic at hand.
 Keep your focus on the point you want to convey.